Las Vegas Apartments Guide & Renter Tips for 2025

 It's also wise to understand how the application process works before scheduling an apartment tour.
 Then, once the tour is over, you'll feel confident about making a decision and what to expect next.

-Beyond proof of income and a government-issued ID, it's also helpful to bring additional items, such as rental references, that may be required during the application process.
+Beyond proof of income and a government-issued identification, it's also helpful to bring additional items, such as rental references, that may be required during the application process.

-Most landlords will ask to see references from your previous landlords.
+Most landlords will request references from your previous landlords.
 If you don't have a rental history and are a first-time renter, you can still make their request work.
 Instead, ask a manager, supervisor, or volunteer coordinator for a reference letter about your reliability and work ethic.

 Protect Yourself from Rental Scams